emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: bw88.html

+    We describe a technique for storage allocation and garbage collection in the absence of significant co-operation from the code using the allocator.
+This limits garbage collection overhead to the time actually required for garbage collection.
+In particular, application programs that rarely or never make use of the collector no longer encounter a substantial performance penalty.
+This approach greatly simplifies the implementation of languages supporting garbage collection.
+It further allows conventional compilers to be used with a garbage collector, either as the primary means of storage reclamation, or as a debugging tool.

 * .. _BDS91:

   Hans-J. Boehm, Alan J. Demers, Scott Shenker.
 1991. "`Mostly Parallel Garbage Collection <http://www.hpl.hp.com/personal/Hans_Boehm/gc/papers/pldi91.ps.Z>`_".
 Xerox PARC.
 ACM PLDI 91, SIGPLAN Notices 26, 6 (June 1991), pp. 157--164.

   .. abstract: bds91.html

+    We present a method for adapting garbage collectors designed to run sequentially with the client, so that they may run concurrently with it.
+We rely on virtual memory hardware to provide information about pages that have been updated or "dirtied" during a given period of time.
+This method has been used to construct a mostly parallel trace-and-sweep collector that exhibits very short pause times.
+Performance measurements are given.

 * .. _BC92A: